-Plants are not "doused" in Roundup, or more precisely, its active ingredient glyphosate.
+Plants are not "doused" in Roundup or, more precisely, its active ingredient glyphosate.
 Relatively small amounts of glyphosate are applied as weeds emerge.
-These die and do not compete against emerging glyphosate resistant crops.
+These die and do not compete against emerging glyphosate-resistant crops.
 Glyphosate is amazingly non-toxic to humans or any other animals.
-Acute effects are only seen at relatively high doses.
-The LD50 (the dose that kills half of the rats that consume the dose) is about 5000 mg/kg of body weight.
-In other words, if you weigh 200 lbs you'd have to drink about two pounds of the 41% commercial concentrate to have a 50% chance of dying.
-Of course, it is not recommended-- ask any of the hundreds of people that have tried to commit suicide by drinking it.
+Acute effects are seen only at relatively high doses.
+The LD50 (the dose that kills half of the rats that consume the dose) is about 5,000 mg/kg of body weight.
+In other words, if you weigh 200 pounds, you'd have to drink about two pounds of the 41 percent commercial concentrate to have a 50 percent chance of dying.
+Of course, it is not recommended―ask any of the hundreds of people that have tried to commit suicide by drinking it.
 It takes a good dose to cause problems.
 Look up "glyphosate" and "suicide" in PubMed.

-She explains their effect being caused by "Exogenous Semiotic Entropy", a phrase if googled gives you her paper in Entropy, a low/no impact physics journal that has a reputation of publishing anything for a fee.
+She explains their effect being caused by "exogenous semiotic entropy," a phrase that, if Googled, gives you her paper in Entropy, a low-/no-impact physics journal that has a reputation of publishing anything for a fee.
 It claims peer review, but no biologist or medical researcher reviewed the work.
-The phrase Exogenous Semiotic Entropy sounds fancy, but she's the first person to use it.
+The phrase "exogenous semiotic entropy" sounds fancy, but she's the first person to use it.

-The big problem with glyphosate is not physiological, it is resistant weeds.
-Fortunately new solutions are in the works.
-Glyphosate is a great tool for farmers, keeping labor and fuels costs lower, plus it allows for "no-till" farming, saving valuable topsoil.
+The big problem with glyphosate is not physiological; it is resistant weeds.
+Fortunately, new solutions are in the works.
+Glyphosate is a great tool for farmers; it keeps labor and fuels costs lower, and it allows for "no-till" farming, saving valuable topsoil.